kevin-zhang-1/Readings_on_Discrete-Diffusion_and_Diffusion-LLMs/README.md

 [Unveiling the Potential of Diffusion Large Language Model in Controllable Generation](https://arxiv.org/abs/2507.04504)

-## More understanding and Learning about Diffusion-LLM (I feel like I still don't have a thorough understanding of diffusion-LLMs, this section helps me understand clearly about diffusion-LLMs, after hopefully after this I have a strong grasp on the idea of diffusion-LLMs)
+## More understanding and learning about Diffusion-LLM (I feel like I still don't have a thorough understanding of diffusion-LLMs, this section helps me understand clearly about diffusion-LLMs, after hopefully after this I have a strong grasp on the idea of diffusion-LLMs)

 LLaDA: [Large Language Diffusion Models](https://arxiv.org/abs/2502.09992) (More on LLaDA)